mkalam-alami/rwnd/README.md

 ### `ifFlag/ifNotFlag`: Using flags

-Then you can show or hide links according to these flags, by using an alternate link format:
+Flags are used to show or hide links, with the help of an alternate link format:

 ```
     monster_encounter: